Cargo Theft in the U.S.: How Shippers Can Protect Their Freight

 • High-end consumer electronics, such as audio equipment and servers

-• Personal care products, like cosmetics
+• Personal care products, especially cosmetics

-• Produce, like avocados and nuts
+• Produce, like avocados and tree nuts

 • Vitamins and supplements, especially protein powder